 This 42-page workbook provides practical advice to help congregations implement energy efficiency changes in their houses of worship and start saving money.

 Green Gurdwaras: Guide to Greening Sikh Places of Worship Across the U.S.

 This 18-page guide by Eco Sikh covers green landscaping, energy efficiency and conservation, water conservation, food and waste reduction, and the indoor environment.

-This 118-page guide was updated by the Unitarian Universalist Association of Congregations in 2009.
-The program it outlines is meant to “give roots and wings to the vision of a world in which all people make reverence, gratitude, and care for the living Earth central to their lives,” and suggests specific activities that congregations of all denominations can do to further these goals.
+Green Sanctuary is a program of the Unitarian Universalist Association.
+It provides structure, leadership, and support for the UU faith community to engage in an ambitious Environmental Justice and Climate Justice movement.
+The program is meant to help congregations deepen their reverence, gratitude, and care for the living Earth and it suggests specific activities that congregations of all denominations can do to further these goals.